mmomtchev/Forez/README.md

 #### Mention of Frederick II in his will

-The will also contains a mention of Emperor Frederick II who may have been Guy's host:
+The will also contains a mention of Emperor Frederick II.
+His inheritors being cited by rank, he is at the very top, before his sons.
+This is a sign that Frederick II may have been Guy's host and that he died while being a guest at his court:

 > In primo legavi domino imperatori Alemannie unum diamantum quem multum diligebam et unum cinctorium argenti dearauti

 *In the first place I bequeathed to the Emperor of Germany one diamond, which I loved very much, on a silver ring of gold*

-The emperor of the Holy Roman Empire was at this time in Sicily.
-He was a sworn enemy to Pope Gregory IX who had him excommunicated on four different occasions despite the fact that he had been a crusader himself - during the Fifth Crusade.
+The political context of this will is quite intruguing: at this very moment he is at war with Pope Gregory IX and his army is besieging Rome.
+Pope Gregory IX, the driving force of the Barons Crusade - and Guy of Forez financier, is Frederick's worst enemy.
+He had him excommunicated on four different occasions despite the fact that he had been a crusader himself - during the Fifth and the Sixth Crusades.
+He even declares him *Preambulus Antichristi* - predecessor of the Antichrist.
+Pope Gregory dies just two weeks later, on August 22 1241 and Frederick II returns to Sicily.
+If Guy of Forez and Frederick II ever met personally, this must have happened at least some time before the will was written - or Guy must have accompanied Frederick II on his military campaign against the Pope - both of which seem difficult to explain.

 #### Death